 To take advantage of these statistics and see similar results for your own business, start by creating a solid blog calendar (AKA a ‘content calendar’).

-This spreadsheet, Trello board or Asana tasklist should detail every piece of blog content you’re trying to create.
+This spreadsheet, Trello board, Asana tasklist or CoSchedule dashboard should detail every piece of blog content you’re trying to create:

 Feel stuck on what to blog about?

 Turn to your buyer personas.
 More specifically, their pain points.